harish040506/Team-Debuggers/README.md

 ## 12. Conclusion

-Career Compass aims to convert career preparation from guesswork into an **explainable, structured, and data-driven process**.
+SkillDeltaX aims to convert career preparation from guesswork into an **explainable, structured, and data-driven process**.

 By explicitly modeling both the candidate and the competition, the platform provides clarity where traditional career tools fail.